Edesa Biotech

 Secondary Market in 2013

-Intra-Cellular Therapies, Inc. is a biopharmaceutical company focused on developing innovative treatments for neuropsychiatric and neurologic diseases, as well as other disorders affecting the central nervous system (CNS) in the United States.
-The company’s lead drug candidate, CAPLYTA, targets schizophrenia, bipolar disorder, and behavioral disturbances associated with dementia and autism.
-In addition to CAPLYTA, the company is advancing several other candidates, including ITI-002, which inhibits phosphodiesterase type 1; ITI-214 for Parkinson's disease; and ITI-333, aimed at substance use disorders and related psychiatric conditions such as depression and anxiety.
-Intra-Cellular Therapies also utilizes its CNSProfile technology platform to generate molecular signatures for drug compounds, enhancing insights into the actions of CNS drugs and aiding in drug discovery.
-The company is headquartered in New York, New York.
+Intra-Cellular Therapies, Inc. is a biopharmaceutical company based in New York that focuses on developing innovative treatments for neuropsychiatric and neurologic diseases, as well as other central nervous system (CNS) disorders.
+The company’s lead drug candidate, CAPLYTA, is designed to treat schizophrenia and bipolar disorder, along with behavioral disturbances associated with dementia and autism.
+Additionally, Intra-Cellular Therapies is working on several other drug candidates, including ITI-002, which targets phosphodiesterase type 1; ITI-214 for Parkinson’s disease; and ITI-333 for substance use disorders, pain, and related psychiatric conditions.
+The company employs a multidisciplinary approach that combines the expertise of medicinal scientists, pharmacologists, and clinical development scientists to create novel therapies.
+Intra-Cellular Therapies also utilizes its CNSProfile technology platform to generate molecular signatures for drug compounds, aiding in drug discovery and development, and has engaged in collaborations to investigate antidotes for chemical warfare agents.